0ut5ider/Camera_Controler/memory_bank/codebase_documentation.md

     - If `True`, the script will attempt to download the image from each camera immediately after it's captured.
     - If `False` (default), images are captured and left on the camera's memory card.
 This is generally recommended for achieving the best trigger simultaneity.
 - `DOWNLOAD_PATH_PREFIX` (string):
     - Specifies the base directory for saving downloaded images.
-The camera's serial number will be appended to this path to create separate folders for each camera.
+The camera's serial number is used to create a subdirectory within this path.
-    - Example: If set to `"captures"`, images will be saved in folders like `captures/[serial_number]/`, with filenames including a timestamp and the original camera filename.
+    - Example: If set to `"captures/cam"`, images will be saved in folders like `captures/[serial_number]/`, with filenames including a timestamp and the original camera filename (e.g., `captures/[serial_number]/YYYYMMDD-HHMMSS_IMG_1234.JPG`).

 ## Core Functions